faizalanwar/faizalanwar/readme.md

   <img height="180em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=faizalanwar&layout=compact"/>
 </p>

+<i>NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of github-readme</i>
 <!--
 **faizalanwar/faizalanwar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 <!--